alloc/saus/README.md

 ## Developing

-Run `stite dev` to start a Vite dev server with Stite plugins injected.
+Run `stite dev` to start a Vite dev server with stite plugins injected.

 ## Building